Miracle FrequenciesMiracle Frequencies

 Common Myths About Deep Sleep

 There are several misconceptions about deep sleep, like the idea that more deep sleep always equals better rest.
 In reality, while deep sleep is important, all sleep stages play a role in a healthy sleep cycle.
 Another myth is that listening to 432 Hz sleep music guarantees deeper sleep.
 While it may promote relaxation, it's not a magic bullet for everyone.
-It's important to find what works best for you, whether it's specific frequencies, a cool room, or a consistent bedtime.

 Exploring the Science of Sleep Frequencies